DeMoorJasper/linkedconnections-query-server/readme.md

 ## Results
 Performance becomes better the more data gets cached, outperforming lc-client at a certain point and definitely intresting once you keep in mind some users might have a slow network or low compute power (smartphones,...) and would have a long waiting time for results, for these users this method will always outperform client side calculations and fetching.
 (If hosted on a decent server with SSD storage and solid internet connection).

-Also another benefit to users is the fact that most users query the same times at the same moment (the now), for example: Someone in Ghent queries Ghent to Brussels, meanwhile someone in Leuven queries to Antwerp.
+Another benefit to users is the fact that most users query the same times at the same moment (the now), for example: Someone in Ghent queries Ghent to Brussels, meanwhile someone in Leuven queries to Antwerp.
 Both these trips share data fragments, so once the first user has queried the second one actually rides along the cache of the first user resulting in a more pleasant experience for both.

 Results of one test query:
 Without cache: 3650ms